MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 It will receive a simple `User` JSON object, which contains a user name, and send back a `Greeting` object, which contains the welcome message to that user.

-The project we'll build is available in the [hello-spring-function-azure](https://github.com/Azure-Samples/hello-spring-function-azure) repository on GitHub.
+The project we'll build is available in the samples of [azure-function-java-worker](https://github.com/Azure/azure-functions-java-worker/tree/dev/samples/spring-cloud-example) repository on GitHub.
 You can use that sample repository directly if you want to see the final work described in this quickstart.

 ## Create a new Maven project